 To improve the experience for developers exploring the platform we designed a Help Hub that answers just those questions.
 And, provides a structured journey for developers to quickly get started with the Watson IoT platform.

 With the Help Hub design, we want to provide a simple onboarding experience for new users of the platform.
 The design should create a seamless learning experience within the Watson IoT Platform; gently guiding users toward the key ah-ha moments that allow them to form a mental model of the IoT platform and its resources.
-This will increase the likelihood that new users achieve their goals, gaining satisfaction, continue engaging with key features and happily referring the service to others.
+This will increase the likelihood that new users achieve their goals, gain satisfaction, continue engaging with key features, and happily refer the service to others.

 The design should present a list of actions for the user to take to get started.
-The tasks should be context sensitive.
+The tasks should be context-sensitive.
 That is, actions are presented in a sequence of importance.
-Once an action is completed, new action(s) are activated and appears to the user.
+Once an action is completed, new action(s) are activated and appear to the user.
 There are conditions that make actions active.
-For example, if there are not device types created the Help Hub should display a task to create a device type.
+For example, if there are no device types created the Help Hub should display a task to create a device type.
 Or, if there is only one user registered with the IoT platform, the Help Hub should provide an action to add additional team members as users.

 In our research, we identified typical situations here the Help Hub and Side Panel are key to user success and satisfaction.

 Getting started – Devon is an IoT developer in a new team formed to run a POC using IBM Cloud and Watson IoT Platform to build a demo IoT applications for a line of business in a week.
 The POC will provide new insights and optimizations for existing products or processes.

 Devon, needs to

 - Solve a business problem through innovation

 - Build a PoC to secure ongoing funding & support